Rathcoole, County Dublin: Amenities

+Transport

+Rathcoole is served by Dublin Bus route 69 (which runs from here to Dublin city centre) and Go Ahead Ireland route W6 (which runs from Maynooth to The Square, Tallaght via Newcastle and Celbridge).
+Rathcoole is also served by the Dublin Commuter Service 126 which links Dublin to Naas, Kildare and Rathangan.

+Saggart Luas stop is located in nearby Saggart and is one of two western termini for the Luas Red Line, the other being Tallaght.

 Education

-Holy Family Community School at the western end of the village recently celebrated its fortieth anniversary.
-It is a secondary school for students from Rathcoole and those commuting from the nearby towns of Clondalkin and Tallaght and the villages of Saggart and Brittas.
-There is also Holy Family National School located at the western end of Forest Hills, and a Gaelscoil, Scoil Chrónáin, in Rathcoole village itself.
+Holy Family Community School opened in 1981.
+It is a community school for second-level students from Rathcoole, Clondalkin and Tallaght, Saggart and Brittas.

+Rathcoole also has two national schools - Holy Family National School and a Gaelscoil, Scoil Chrónáin.

 Sport

-The Rathcoole soccer club is known as "Rathcoole football club".
-The well-known GAA club "Commercials Hurling Club" is located just off the Naas Road.
-The local basketball club is known as "Rathcoole Rockets".
+The local association football (soccer) club is Rathcoole Football Club.
+Commercials Hurling Club, a Gaelic Athletic Association (GAA) club, is located just off the Naas Road.
+The local basketball club is Rathcoole Rockets.

-Rathcoole is close to two golf courses: Citywest and Beech Park.

-Coolmine Equestrian Centre was established here in 1989, providing horse riding lessons and guided horseback trips.
-This equestrian centre welcomes international guests here on educational programmes, work experience and holidays.
-The centre became an Equestrian Academy and is now known locally as CEAD-Ireland.
-The Academy hosts festivals during the summer, with dance, music, pony rides, pet farms, dog shows and equestrian competitions.
+Coolmine Equestrian Centre was established in the area in 1989.
+It provides horse riding lessons and guided horseback trips.
+The centre became an "equestrian academy" and is known locally as CEAD-Ireland.
+The academy hosts festivals and other events during the summer.